Gizra/Gizra-Way-Book/features_module_how_to_share_sites_config_with_oth.md

 ## What to “featurize”?

-In short: All!
+In short: Everything that is _not_ content!

 Everything we have in our local DB should be in code, so we can share it.

 Of course we can't featurize content.
-Content needs to be [migrating](https://www.drupal.org/project/migrate).
+Content needs to be [migrated](https://www.drupal.org/project/migrate).

 How can we decide which components to pack in one feature?
 Feature is a set of components for a particular use case, so we need to create feature with a common sense.